olenbetong/appframe-cli/README.md

 ## Commands

-### deploy-cra
+### vite deploy

-In a create-react-app project with @olenbetong/react-scripts, run this command after building to deploy the application:
+In a SynergiWeb project with Vite, run this command after building to deploy the application:

 ```
-npx af deploy-cra
+npx af vite deploy
 ```

 ### generate-data-object